-This article will give a brief overview of harassment, types of harassment you can get legal help with, discuss how to stop someone from harassing you legally, and give you some other ideas that may help.
+This article will give a brief overview of harassment, and types of harassment you can get legal help with, discuss how to stop someone from harassing you legally, and give you some other ideas that may help.

 What is Harassment?

-Harassment is repetitive behavior that threatens, offends, or demeans the victim.
+Harassment is a repetitive behavior that threatens, offends, or demeans the victim.
 Harassment must be uninvited, unwanted, and unwelcomed behavior.
 It often results in creating a hostile environment for the victim.

 Types of harassment can include:

 - Harassment at work